-Alabama White is, obviously, a mayonnaise-based sauce that reminds many of a simple coleslaw dressing; however, there is no question that Home Team’s Alabama White is popular, especially with their Smoked Chicken Wings.
-(See wing recipe here.)
+Alabama white sauce is — to most people — a mayonnaise-based sauce that’s reminiscent of a simple coleslaw dressing; however, there is no question that Home Team’s Alabama White is popular on things other than cabbage, especially with their Smoked Chicken Wings.

-If you’re making the wings, you have to make the sauce, and it won’t take long.
-Here are the details:
+If you’re making Home Team BBQ’s wings or your own, you have to make the sauce, and it won’t take long.

 - 2 cups Duke's mayonnaise